ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Registration requests consist of the following information:

-- Parameter name:
+- Token name:
-  The parameter name, conforming to {{STRUCTURED-FIELDS}}.
+  The keyword or parameter name, conforming to {{STRUCTURED-FIELDS}}.

+- Token type:
+  Whether the token is a Dictionary Keyword or a Parameter Name.

 - Field name:
   The RateLimit header field for which the parameter is registered.
 If a parameter is intended to be used